jeffreyaupc/VBA_Challenge/README.md

 ![Execution Times for Original Script 2017](Other_Screenshots/All_Stocks_Analysis_2017.PNG)
 ![Execution Times for Original Script 2017](Other_Screenshots/All_Stocks_Analysis_2018.PNG)

-For the refactored script, it took 0.1484375 seconds for both 2017 and 2018 to execute
+For the refactored script, it took 0.125 seconds for both 2017 and 2018 to execute
 ![Execution Times for Refactored Script 2017](Resources/VBA_Challenge_2017.PNG)
 ![Execution Times for Refactored Script 2017](Resources/VBA_Challenge_2018.PNG)

-As a result of refactoring the script, the stock analysis now run 6 times faster!
+As a result of refactoring the script, the stock analysis now run approximately 7.5 times faster!

 ## Summary